jayachandradora/Low-Level-System-Design/Online Banking System.md

 Designing an Online Banking System involves managing various components such as users, accounts, transactions, and the system itself to facilitate banking operations.
 Here's a low-level design example in Java:

-##Components:
+## Components:

-**1. User:** Represents a user of the system with details like name, contact information, etc.
+**1. User:** Represents a user of the system with details like name, contact information, etc. <br />
-**2. Account:** Represents a bank account with details like account number, balance, account type, etc.
+**2. Account:** Represents a bank account with details like account number, balance, account type, etc. <br />
-**3. Transaction:** Represents a transaction made on an account with details like transaction ID, amount, type, timestamp, etc.
+**3. Transaction:** Represents a transaction made on an account with details like transaction ID, amount, type, timestamp, etc. <br />
-**4. BankingSystem:** Manages users, accounts, transactions, and facilitates banking operations.
+**4. BankingSystem:** Manages users, accounts, transactions, and facilitates banking operations. <br />

 ## Interactions: